ofiwg/libfabric/man/fi_cq.3.md

   completed.
 This flag may be combined with an FI_RMA or FI_ATOMIC flag.

 *FI_REMOTE_WRITE*
-: Indicates that a remotely initiated RMA or atomic read operation has completed.
+: Indicates that a remotely initiated RMA or atomic write operation has completed.
 This flag may be combined with an FI_RMA or FI_ATOMIC flag.

 *FI_REMOTE_CQ_DATA*